goblindegook/wp-cas-server/README.txt

 = What types of tickets does this plugin support? =

-WP CAS Server sets and receives Ticket-Granting Cookies (TGC), Service Tickets (ST), Proxy-Granting Tickets (PGT), Proxy-Granting Ticket IOUs (PGTIOU) and Proxy Tickets (PT).
+Cassava sets and receives Service Tickets (ST), Proxy-Granting Tickets (PGT), Proxy-Granting Ticket IOUs (PGTIOU) and Proxy Tickets (PT).

 == Hooks ==